GTBSinclair/BoB/README.md

 # BAMMsat on BEXUS
 Contains scripts to support the BAMMsat on BEXUS Electronics work-package.
-Use the Improved Potential divider solver for more efficient operation
+Use 'Improved_Potential Divider solver_(OOP).py' for more efficient operation